-6 Best Places to Visit Elephants in Thailand
+6 Best Elephant Sanctuaries in Thailand: Where to See Elephants in Thailand

 Mahouts brutally train their elephants to be tourist-friendly.
 The training usually begins at an early age.
 And actually, riding elephants is bad for their growth and development.